ManhattanLife Medicare Supplement Plan Reviews in 2025

 Dental, Vision, and Hearing Coverage

-ManhattanLife offers stand-alone dental, vision, and hearing plans that can be purchased with a Medicare supplement policy.
-Since Original Medicare generally doesn’t cover routine dental care, vision services, or hearing aids, these plans can address significant gaps in your health care coverage.
+ManhattanLife offers stand-alone dental, vision, and hearing plans since Original Medicare generally doesn’t cover routine dental care, vision services, or hearing aids.

-The vision insurance covers basic eye exams and eye refractions, with coverage for glasses and contacts available after a six-month waiting period.
-Hearing coverage includes the cost of exams and hearing aid supplies, although new hearing aids and repairs are subject to a 12-month waiting period.
+Vision insurance covers basic eye exams and refractions, with glasses and contacts coverage after a six-month waiting period.
+Hearing coverage includes exams and supplies, with new hearing aids subject to a 12-month waiting period.

 Quick Tip: When considering supplemental dental, vision, and hearing coverage, compare ManhattanLife’s offering with specialized senior dental plans and stand-alone vision coverage to determine which provides the best value for your specific needs.